BigPugLabs/lab/static/VyOS/README.md

 set service dhcp-server shared-network-name METIS subnet 10.15.0.0/24 range 0 start '10.15.0.100' set service dhcp-server shared-network-name METIS subnet 10.15.0.0/24 range 0 stop '10.15.0.200'
 ```

+## BGP setup

+TODO writeup, cleanup wireguard allowed-ips
+working but not great configs are in the individual files

+## Firewall and other hardening

+Yeah, this maybe should have been first rather than last